Fortifications of Portsmouth: Expansion under the Tudors

 A map of Portsmouth showing the defences in the time of Henry VIII.

 During Henry VII's rule, the Round Tower was rebuilt in stone and the Square Tower added.
 There is, however, some question as regards the extent to which it was meant to be a defensive structure.
 It appears likely that what is now known as the "saluting platform" was also built during Henry VII's reign.
 Southsea Castle at the southern tip of Portsea Island was built by his son and successor Henry VIII.

 To the north of the city, it is believed that a small fortification was constructed to defend the bridge across Portsbridge Creek.
 In 1522, the first of several defensive chains that could be raised in an attempt to block the harbour entrance was ordered.

 By 1542, Portsmouth was surrounded by defensive ramparts and towers built from earth and wood.
 One tower was positioned on the corner where the wall extending from the saluting platform met the wall running along the southeast rampart of the town.
 The southeast rampart was also equipped with what appears to be a firing platform, while another tower was constructed on the corner where the ramparts to the south east and the northeast of the town met.
 In the centre of the northwest rampart was the town gate defended by a structure known as The Mount which also acted as a bastion.
 Finally, the wall to the north of the town had a tower at each end one where it joined the northeast wall and one where it met the sea.
 Gabions were constructed along the edge of the Camber dock area and a palisade made to separate Portsmouth Point from the town.
 A wooden wall was constructed between the Round Tower and the saluting platform at around the same time.

+The cannon at Portsmouth and their positions were listed by Edward Vaughan, Captain of Portsmouth, in the inventory of Henry VIII in the first year of the reign of Edward VI.
+Vaughan mentions guns made by William Levett and the Arcano family.
+John Ridley was Captain of the Tower, John Chadderton was Captain of the South Castle, and John Lymden was Captain of the Bulwark at the West Haven.
+Vaughan reported that there were not enough gunners and the gates at the water side were no longer secure.